 What Happened Before The Big Bang?

 Many physicists and theoretical physicists are unhappy with certain aspects of our current model of the Big Bang.
-One of the most glaring issue is the absolute beginning – the actual moment itself.
+One of the most glaring issues is the absolute beginning – the actual moment itself.
 As you rewind time to get closer and closer to the beginning of the Big Bang, the math breaks down due to having to invoke infinity (infinitely small in size and infinite in density).
-Using infinity in that way means reality itself has no rules or meaning, and completely breaks down.
-In an attempt to make sense of this paradoxical singularity, a few of theoretical physicists have proposed hypotheses on what may have happened before the Big Bang.
+By using infinity, we are effectively saying that reality itself has no rules or meaning.
+Physics and the laws of nature completely break down.
+In an attempt to make sense of this paradoxical singularity, and restore the reality itself, a few of theoretical physicists have proposed hypotheses on what may have happened before the Big Bang.

 The Big Bounce – Prof. Priyam Singh